Where Does Morality Come From?

 John, Ken, and Alex continue to take calls and emails concerning the status of moral truths, how to recognize a moral truth if you stumble upon one, and whether or not the origins of moral truths are justified as long as they ultimately lead to positive actions.

-- The Roving Philosophical Reporter (Seek to 3:43): The Roving Philosophical Reporter travels to downtown San Francisco to ask the average person what they think morality is, and where it comes from.
+- Roving Philosophical Report (Seek to 3:43): Zoe Corneli travels to downtown San Francisco to ask the average person what they think morality is, and where it comes from.

-- Ian Shoales the Sixty Second Philosopher (Seek to 48:56): Ian Shoales discusses the connection between morality, Flaubert, propriety, and the bourgeoisie at lightning speed.
+- Sixty Second Philosopher (Seek to 48:56): Ian Shoales discusses the connection between morality, Flaubert, propriety, and the bourgeoisie at lightning speed.

 Alex Miller, Professor of Philosophy, University of Birmingham

 - Stanford Encyclopedia of Philosophy: Moral Relativism

 - Stanford Encyclopedia of Philosophy: The Definition of Morality

 - A Bibliography of Metaethics

 - BBC News: What is Relativism?